google/exposure-notifications-server/docs/server_migration.md

 * The __state__ key server has a text file index of available zip files that is sorted in ascending time order (newest files last).
-If a state server does not have this, it needs to be added before migration can occurr.
+If a state server does not have this, it needs to be added before migration can occur.

 # Migration Process